LUTON

 Joseph and Margaret Ann Fennell; husband of Gwladys Fennell, of

 Treorchy, Glamorgan.
-Buried: BROOKWOOD MILITARY CEMETERY, Surrey.
+Buried in BROOKWOOD MILITARY CEMETERY, Surrey.

 Ref.
 5. D. 3. |